mikefieldmay/CV/README.md

 Initially starting as a personal assistant I quickly assumed further responsibilities and was promoted to assistant manager.
 My responsibilities were that of Head Housekeeper and administrator.

 ## <a name="hobbies">Hobbies</a>
 I'm very enthusiastic and acquire new hobbies all the time.
-Here are some of my longer running ones:
+Here are some of my long term ones:

 - Board games, video games and card games
 - Comic books, movies and tv